philfrei/AudioCue/README.md

 <br />

-_NOTE: AudioCue may not be the best choice for your project if one of the following apply:_
+_NOTE: AudioCue may not be the best choice for your project if one of the following limitations apply:_
-* *Only one output format is currently supported: 16-bit, 44100fps, stereo, little-endian (aka CD Quality).*
+* *AudioCue only supports one output format: 16-bit, 44100fps, stereo, little-endian (aka CD Quality).*
 * *Compressed audio formats are not currently supported.
 As a work-around, if you are able to use another library to decompress your audio to PCM data as normalized stereo floats (data range -1 to 1, left then right), AudioCue will accept that array as input.*
 * *This is not a 3D audio system.
 Major elements like delay-based panning, distance attenuation, Doppler effects, are not implemented.*